Brigid Goddess and Her Beautiful Celtic History

 Indentured servants lived and labored beside enslaved people from Africa, and while under these horrific circumstances, these two cultures shared and discussed their spiritual practices and ideas.

-Several Catholic saints gained new roles in the Voudon faith, including Saint Brigid as Maman Brigitte, a powerful Lwa (Loa) of death, cemeteries, and lives in an Oak tree.
+Several Catholic saints gained new roles in the Voudon faith, including Saint Brigid as Maman Brigitte, a powerful Lwa (Loa) of death, cemeteries, and who lives in an Oak tree.

 Maman Brigitte is the only Lwa with white skin and red hair.
 She is sought for issues pertaining to justice or contacting the Gede – ancestral spirits.
 Maman Brigitte is a tough character, often described as a profanity spewing, hardened presence, yet still full of fierce love.